Tarleton State Texans football

-For information on all Tarleton State University sports, see Tarleton State Texans.

 The Tarleton State Texans football program, also known as the Tarleton Texans, is the intercollegiate American football team for Tarleton State University located in the U.S. state of Texas.
 Through the 2019 season, the team competed in NCAA Division II as members of the Lone Star Conference, but moved to the NCAA Division I Football Championship Subdivision (FCS) beginning in the 2020–21 NCAA Division I FCS football season.
-In fall 2021, Tarleton's full-time home of the Western Athletic Conference will revive its football league at the FCS level, with Tarleton as one of the inaugural members.
-However, Tarleton State is ineligible for FCS Playoff competition until 2024 due to NCAA transfer rules.
-Tarleton State's first football team was fielded in 1904.
-The team plays its home games at the 10,000-seat Memorial Stadium in Stephenville, Texas.
+In fall 2021, Tarleton's full-time home of the Western Athletic Conference revived its football league at the FCS level, with Tarleton as one of the inaugural members.

+The WAC and the ASUN Conference entered into a football-only partnership in the 2021 season, renewing it for 2022.
+Shortly after the 2022 season, the two conferences fully merged their football leagues into what eventually became the United Athletic Conference, with Tarleton as one of the new league's nine inaugural members.

+Tarleton's first football team was fielded in 1904.
+The team plays its home games at the 24,000-seat Memorial Stadium in Stephenville, Texas.
 The Texans are coached by Todd Whitten.